-The dosage and administration recommendations outlined above regarding the use of CLOZARIL in patients with treatment-resistant schizophrenia should also be followed when treating patients with schizophrenia or schizoaffective disorder at risk for recurrent suicidal behavior.
+The dosage and administration recommendations outlined above regarding the use of FazaClo® (clozapine, USP) in patients with treatment-resistant schizophrenia should also be followed when treating patients with schizophrenia or schizoaffective disorder at risk for recurrent suicidal behavior.

-The InterSePT study demonstrated the efficacy of CLOZARIL in treatment of patients with schizophrenia or schizoaffective disorder at risk for recurrent suicidal behavior where the mean daily dose was about 300 mg (range 12.5 to 900 mg).
+The InterSePT study demonstrated the efficacy of clozapine in the treatment of patients with schizophrenia or schizoaffective disorder at risk for recurrent suicidal behavior where the mean daily dose was about 300 mg (range 12.5 to 900 mg).

-Patients previously treated with other antipsychotics were cross-titrated to CLOZARIL over a one-month interval; the dose of the previous antipsychotic was gradually decreased simultaneous with a gradual increase in CLOZARIL dose over the first month of the study.
-Patients on depot antipsychotic medication began CLOZARIL after one full dosing interval since the last injection.
+Patients previously treated with other antipsychotics were cross-titrated to clozapine over a onemonth interval; the dose of the previous antipsychotic was gradually decreased simultaneously with a gradual increase in clozapine dose over the first month of the study.
+Patients on depot antipsychotic medication began clozapine after one full dosing interval since the last injection.

-Recommendations to Reduce the Risk of Recurrent Suicidal Behavior in Patients Who Otherwise Previously Responded to Treatment of Schizophrenia or Schizoaffective Disorder with Another Antipsychotic Medication: The results of the InterSePTstudy demonstrated that, for a 2-year treatment period, the probability of a suicide attempt or a hospitalization due to imminent suicide risk is stable at approximately 24% after one year of treatment with CLOZARIL (Figure 1, Clinical Trial Data Section).
-A course of treatment with CLOZARIL of at least 2 years is therefore recommended in order to maintain the reduction of risk for suicidal behavior.
-After 2 years, it is recommended that the patient's risk of suicidal behavior be assessed.
-If the physician's assessment indicates that a significant risk for suicidal behavior is still present, treatment with CLOZARIL should be continued.
-Thereafter, the decision to continue treatment with CLOZARIL should be revisited at regular intervals, based on thorough assessments of the patient's risk for suicidal behavior during treatment.
-If the physician determines that the patient is no longer at risk for suicidal behavior, treatment with CLOZARIL may be discontinued (see recommendations above regarding discontinuation of treatment) and treatment of the underlying disorder with an antipsychotic medication to which the patient has previously responded may be resumed.
+Recommendations to Reduce the Risk of Recurrent Suicidal Behavior in Patients Who Otherwise Previously Responded to Treatment of Schizophrenia or Schizoaffective Disorder with Another Antipsychotic Medication

+The results of the InterSePT study demonstrated that, for a two-year treatment period, the probability of a suicide attempt or a hospitalization due to imminent suicide risk is stable at approximately 24% after one year of treatment with clozapine (Figure 1, Clinical Trial Data Section).
+A course of treatment with FazaClo® (clozapine, USP) of at least two years is recommended in order to maintain the reduction of risk for suicidal behavior.
+After two years, it is recommended that the patient's risk of suicidal behavior be assessed.
+If the physician's assessment indicates that a significant risk for suicidal behavior is still present, treatment with FazaClo® (clozapine, USP) should be continued.
+Thereafter, the decision to continue treatment with FazaClo® (clozapine, USP) should be revisited at regular intervals, based on thorough assessments of the patient's risk for suicidal behavior during treatment.
+If the physician determines that the patient is no longer at risk for suicidal behavior, treatment with FazaClo® (clozapine, USP) may be discontinued (see recommendations above regarding discontinuation of treatment), and treatment of the underlying disorder with an antipsychotic medication to which the patient has previously responded may be resumed.